Global Registration of Medical Devices and IVDs

 Premarket approval (PMA): This approval is granted by the FDA for medical devices that are high-risk or that have not been cleared through the 510(k) process.
 The PMA process involves a more rigorous assessment, including clinical trials and expert review.

-What is the process for medical device registration in the USA?
+What is the process for medical device or IVD registration in the USA?

 The process for medical device registration in the USA depends on the type of clearance or approval being sought.